kingbo-jan/Canary/README.md

 ### Why I Created This Tool
 As someone transitioning into tech, I experienced firsthand how overwhelming cybersecurity tools can be.
 The existing security landscape presents two major challenges:

-1. **Technical Complexity**: Most security tools are designed for industry professionals, making them inaccessible to everyday users.
+1. **Technical Complexity**: Most security tools are designed for industry professionals, making them inaccessible and harder to navigate for everyday users.

-2. **User Accessibility Gap**: While everyday users are most vulnerable to cyber attacks, they lack access to user-friendly security tools.
+2. **User Accessibility Gap**: While everyday users are most vulnerable to cyber attacks, they lack access to user-friendly security tools to protect themselves.

 ### The Solution
 Canary bridges this gap by: